Housing benefit and council tax support are available for people on low incomes to help them cover the cost of their rent.

 - some of our partner agencies such as the citizens advice bureau, Alliance Homes and Knightstone Housing

-Register here for self serve and manage your account online today.
+Register for self serve and manage your account online today.

-- Making a claim – Our new claim form is completely interactive and very easy to use.
+Our claim form is completely interactive and very easy to use.
 It will only ask you the questions relevant to your circumstances and let you know exactly what evidence you need to provide to complete your application.
-Using our online form, your claim will also be processed faster meaning you will receive any benefit entitlement earlier.
+You may be eligible for a second adult rebate even if you are not entitled to housing or council tax benefit.
+Find out about claims and payments.

 The introduction of the government’s Welfare Reform Act means significant changes to the way welfare support is calculated, managed and paid and will affect anyone who receives welfare benefits.
 Find out about welfare reform.

 The majority of benefit claimants in North Somerset are honest but we have a responsibility to tackle those who are not.
-For more information about how we tackle fraud and how you can help read our housing and council tax fraud FAQs.
+If you suspect someone is committing fraud against the council you can visit the Gov.UK website to report it.

 If you don't agree with our decision about your benefit, you can ask us to reconsider.
 In some cases you will have the opportunity to appeal again if you are still unhappy with our decision.
 For more information read our housing and council tax appeals FAQs.